♥ Expert Guide by a Kashmir-based Local Explorer

 Located just 3 kilometers from the main market of Sonamarg (The Meadow of Gold), the Thajiwas Glacier is arguably the most visited and easily accessible in Kashmir.
 Sitting at an altitude of 3,000 meters, it is a stunning expanse of snow that often remains intact even during the peak summer months.

-The Experience: You don't need to be an expert mountaineer to reach Thajiwas.
+You don't need to be an expert mountaineer to reach Thajiwas.
 You can either take a beautiful, scenic 1-hour hike through dense pine forests and cascading waterfalls, or hire a pony from Sonamarg.
 It is the ultimate spot for tourists who want to build a snowman or go sledding in June!

 2. Kolahoi Glacier (The Trekker's Holy Grail)